 Native Storytelling Workshop

-The fourth annual Native Storytelling Workshop, hosted by the University of Kansas in partnership with the Indigenous Journalists Association, is taking place June 2-6, 2025, on the KU campus in Lawrence, Kan.
+The annual Native Storytelling Workshop, hosted by the University of Kansas in partnership with the Indigenous Journalists Association, takes place every summer on the KU campus in Lawrence, Kan.

 The four-day workshop introduces students to the fundamentals of digital news, podcasting and multimedia journalism using the state-of-the-art studios and resources at KU’s William Allen White School of Journalism and Mass Communications.